 Option 3: Use a cloud based-approach on Amazon Web Services (AWS)

 In the first two scenarios, time and money became big blockers, but in Option 3, AWS eliminated the time and cost constraints even with growth projected out two years.
 After this in-depth analysis, ShareThis concluded that there were also enormous cost savings with AWS by having fewer operational staffing requirements.

 “Amazon EC2 is used for nearly all services except mail.
 Amazon S3 is used for storage of shared objects, log files, database dumps etc. Amazon SimpleDB is in place for publisher reporting, but also for object attribute search and general list management.
 The aggregators sum instances of each event type by publisher and update SimpleDB on day boundaries.
 Amazon SQS is the glue that holds it all together.
 This is by far the most important service, and I’m surprised I don’t hear more about it from the development community.
 We use it for job control, synchronization and general impedance matching.”

-In addition to the overall cost savings, Ridgeway choose Amazon SimpleDB for several specific reasons, “Zero software costs, minimal staff costs, low barrier to development, responsiveness and reliability; it’s a simple pragmatic solution for a complex problem.”
+In addition to the overall cost savings, Ridgeway choose Amazon SimpleDB for several specific reasons.
+“With zero software costs, minimal staff costs, low barrier to development, responsiveness and reliability, it’s a simple pragmatic solution for a complex problem,” Ridgeway says.

 “With AWS and an internal SOA architecture, it has been easy to meet our growing demand," Ridgeway says.
 "By using AWS, we spend far less time talking about technology.
 This lets us focus on our customers instead of computers.”